Right Bank

 Bordeaux

-The Merlot-dominated right bank of Bordeaux, centered around the medieval town of Saint-Émilion and the tiny plateau of Pomerol.
-The clay and limestone soils here produce wines of richness and generosity, from the approachable satellites to the most sought-after estates in the world.
+The Merlot-dominated right bank of Bordeaux, stretching from the medieval town of Saint-Émilion and the tiny plateau of Pomerol to the hillsides of Blaye, Bourg, and Castillon.
+The clay and limestone soils produce wines of richness and generosity, from the approachable Côtes appellations to the most sought-after estates in the world.

-The wines of Right Bank are made primarily from Cabernet Sauvignon, Merlot, Sauvignon Blanc and other Bordeaux varieties.
+The wines of Right Bank are made primarily from Cabernet Sauvignon, Merlot, Cabernet Franc and other Bordeaux varieties.

 Vineyard Map